Andrew Dumm

 Andrew Dumm (born 11 February 1985) is a long-distance runner.
-He competed with University of Virginia before he began running marathons.
+He competed for the University of Virginia before he began running marathons.
 He was the winner of the 2008 Marine Corps Marathon.
-He is the younger brother of Brian Dumm, also a distance runner.
+He is the younger brother of Brian Dumm, who is also a distance runner.

 Running career

 High school

 Dumm attended Robinson Secondary School until he graduated in 2003 with his high school's MVP nomination and All-District honors.
 As a high-schooler, he recorded a personal best of 9:51.29 in the 3200 meters.